Courseiva

 Why this answer

-Option C is correct because AWS DMS supports ongoing replication from SQL Server to RDS for SQL Server using native CDC capabilities, enabling minimal downtime.
-Option A is wrong because native backup/restore requires downtime and does not support ongoing replication.
-Option B is wrong because exporting data with SQL Server Import/Export Wizard requires downtime and does not support ongoing sync.
+AWS DMS supports ongoing replication from SQL Server to RDS for SQL Server using native CDC capabilities, enabling minimal downtime.
+Option B is wrong because native backup/restore requires downtime and does not support ongoing replication.
+Option C is wrong because exporting data with SQL Server Import/Export Wizard requires downtime and does not support ongoing sync.

-Option D is wrong because SCT is for schema conversion, not data migration; also, SCT does not handle data migration.
+Option D is wrong because SCT is for schema conversion, not data migration; also, the question states the database is SQL Server to RDS for SQL Server, so schema conversion is not needed.

 MCQmedium